+Cave with Neolithic paintings: Grotta dei Cervi, Italy

+We describe briefly an ambitious collaborative project started in February 2005.
+The project aims at modelling a cave with Neolithic paintings known as Grotta dei Cervi that is composed of three main corridors.
+The main motivation comes from the fact that the cave is closed to the general public and that only a limited number of experts are allowed in every year.
+This measure is necessary in order to preserve the delicate environmental balance inside the site.
+Unfortunately, because the cave was discovered recently (1970) and the limited access, very little information is available to everyone.
+Here a detailed 3D model would allow for a better understanding, increased information and virtual visits of the site without traumatic consequences to it.
+Work on one corridor measuring about 300 m is underway.
+Figure 13 shows a photograph of a team member during the preparation tasks before of the start of the project.
+More information will be available as the work progresses.

+Conclusion

-Figure 8.
-Final 3D model of Zeus of Ugento showed using synthetic shadings (color information has been removed to reveal the surface details), a) frontal view, b) back view.
-5. CONCLUSION The potential of modeling as-built reality in heritage opens-up applications such as 3D documentation, virtual restoration or as an input to virtualized reality tours.
+The potential of modelling as-built heritage objects and sites opens-up promising applications such as 3D documentation, virtual restoration or as an input to virtualized reality tours.
 As demonstrated with a Byzantine Crypt, a high degree of realism can be attained by those techniques and the context in which the artefacts were discovered or were used can be recreated.
-Real world acquisition and modeling is now possible.
+Real world acquisition and modelling is now possible.
 Technological advances are such that difficulties are more of a logistical nature than technological per se.
 Models of large objects, structures and environments are possible but as demonstrated here require the combination of a number of techniques.
-More research work is required to speed up the process of acquisition and modeling.
+More research work is required to speed up the process of acquisition and modelling.
 These steps still require a larger amount of time.

-The problem we addressed in this paper is the use of 3D modeling to enhance the understanding of a heritage site that needs to be preserved and shown to more people in order to raise awareness and understanding of the Byzantine and the Greek cultures present in southern Italy.
-A CDROM, a DVD, a virtual 3D theatre, a number of holograms and two video animations were created to fulfill these hopes.
-The work on the re-building of temple C of Selinunte is currently underway.
-ACKNOWLEDGEMENTS The virtualization of the Byzantine Crypt of Santa Cristina was realized within initiative I18 of the "Piano Coordinato delle Università di Catania e Lecce" co-financed by the European Union (FESR, PON 2000-2006).
+The problem we addressed in this paper is the use of 3D modelling to enhance the understanding of a heritage site that needs to be preserved and shown to more people in order to raise awareness and understanding of the Byzantine and the Greek cultures present in southern Italy.
+A CDROM, a DVD, a virtual 3D theatre, a number of holograms and two video animations were created to fulfil these hopes.
+The work on a cave with Neolithic paintings is currently underway.

+Acknowledgements

+The virtualization of the Byzantine Crypt of Santa Cristina was realized within initiative 118 of the "Piano Coordinato delle Università di Catania e Lecce" co-financed by the European Union (FESR, PON 2000-2006).
 The virtual re-building of temple C of Selinunte, Sicily is part of Activity 4 of the project LandLab (Laboratorio multimediale di ricerca, formazione e comunicazione sui paesaggi archeologici), co-financed by the European Union (PON 2000-2006, Ricerca Scientifica, Sviluppo Tecnologico, Alta Formazione).
 We would like to thank G. Guidi, A. Spinetti A. Brogi, E. Whiting, M. Zannoni, C. Loschi, S. Nuccio and P. Pulli through their great dedication made important contributions to these projects.
-Special thanks go to L. Cournoyer and J. Taylor for their advice on many aspects linked to the applications of 3D.
-REFERENCES El-Hakim, S. F., Beraldin, J.-A., Gonzo L., Whiting, E., Jemtrud, M., Valzano, V., 2005.
-A hierarchical 3d reconstruction approach for documenting complex heritage sites.
-In: CIPA 2005, In press.
-Beraldin, J.-A., Picard, M., El-Hakim, S.F., Godin, G., Borgeat, L., Blais, F., Paquet, E., Rioux, M., Valzano, V., Bandiera, A. 2005.
-Virtual reconstruction of heritage sites: opportunities & challenges created by 3D technologies.
-In: International Workshop on Recording, Modeling and Visualization of Cultural Heritage, May 22-27, Ascona, Switzerland.
-In press.
-Beraldin, J.-A., Picard, M., El-Hakim, S.F., Godin, G., Paquet, E., Peters, S., Rioux, M., Valzano, V., Bandiera, A., 2005.
-Combining 3D Technologies for Cultural Heritage Interpretation and Entertainment., In: SPIE Videometrics VIII - Electronic Imaging 2005, Proc.
-Vol. 5665, 16-20 January, San Jose, CA, USA, 108-118.
+Special thanks go to M. Picard, S.F.
+El-Hakim, G. Godin, F. Blais, L. Cournoyer, D. Gamache, M. Rioux, E. Paquet, S. Peters and J. Taylor from NRC-IIT for their advice on many aspects linked to the applications of 3D.
+The authors are grateful to the Museo Archeologico Regionale "A. Salinas" di Palermo (IT), Museo Archeologico Nazionale di Taranto (IT), Soprintendenza Archeologica della Puglia in Taranto (IT), Curia Arcivescovile di Otranto (IT) for letting work on some of the best sculptures and sites in the world.